+Inmates have 14 days from the time of the complaint or issue to file a grievance.
 Inmates may not file grievances regarding court decisions or legal actions outside the administrative jurisdiction of the facility.

 GRIEVANCE LEVELS

 Inmate grievances: Will be handled with the administration of the facility starting at the lowest level.
 The levels of resolution and appeal are as follows: